arvicode/RandomProjects/README.md

 # RandomProjects
-First Commit is a Monte Carlo Simulation.
+First Commit is a Monte Carlo Simulation. <br />
 Next file is a basic Catering arrangement calculation.